 "One study reported an increased prevalence of cobalt allergy in people with skin of color.
 Also, cobalt allergy can coexist with other metal allergies such as nickel and chromate," said DermNet NZ in an article, adding that more females develop cobalt allergy than males at a 2 to 1 ratio.

-Cobalt, whose name comes from the German word "Kobold” that means goblin or elf, was first discovered in the 18th century.
+Cobalt, whose name comes from the German word "Kobold” meaning goblin or elf, was first discovered in the 18th century.
 It has an atomic mass of 58,93 and an atomic number of 27, placing it in the group of transition metals on the periodic table of elements.

 Cobalt is a mineral with many uses.
 It can be found in magnets, steel-belted tires, rechargeable batteries, and car airbags.
 It also gives glass a recognizable blue tint and blue pigment in inks, paints, and cosmetics.